Alien: Isolation: Gameplay

-Although Amanda gains access to a revolver, a shotgun, a bolt gun, a flamethrower, and a stun baton over the course of the game, Alien: Isolation emphasizes evasion over direct combat by providing limited ammunition.
+Although Amanda gains access to a revolver, shotgun, bolt gun, flamethrower, and stun baton over the course of the game, Alien: Isolation emphasizes evasion over direct combat by providing limited ammunition.
 The player can also craft useful items by collecting schematics and different materials.
 Items include EMP detonators, noisemakers, molotov cocktails, and pipe bombs; these can help the player deal with enemies.
 For example, the noisemaker can be used to attract enemies in a particular direction.
-The Alien is afraid of fire, so using flame weapons forces it to retreat into the station's ventilation system.
-The player has a limited amount of health which decreases when attacked by enemies; health is restored with medkits, which can be crafted with materials in Amanda's inventory.
+The Alien is afraid of fire, so using flame weapons will force it to temporarily retreat.
+The player has a limited amount of health which decreases when attacked by enemies; health is restored with medkits, which can be crafted with materials in Amanda's inventory, although all of the Alien's attacks (unless it is retreating) will result in instant death.

 The space station is divided into sections connected by trams and elevators.
-Some doors require certain actions before entry is allowed; for example, some require a keycard or entry codes, while others need to be hacked or cut open with welding torches.
-Computer terminals and rewiring stations can be used to access information and trigger actions such as disabling security cameras or manipulating the space station's air-purification mechanism.
-An automap helps the player navigate the different areas.
-To save game progress, the player needs to locate a terminal and insert Amanda's access card.
+Some doors require certain actions before entry is allowed; for example, some require a keycard or entry codes, while others need to be hacked by an access tuner or cut open with a welding torch.
+Computer terminals and rewiring stations can be used to access information and trigger actions such as disabling security cameras or manipulating the station's air-purification and alarm mechanism.
+These actions may help to momentarily divert the attention away from the player's position.
+To save game progress, the player needs to locate a save station terminal and insert Amanda's access card.
+There is a three second pause before the save can be completed, meaning the player can be killed while attempting to save.
 If Amanda dies, the player will have to restart from the last saved point.
 In addition to the campaign mode, Alien: Isolation features a special mode, called Survivor Mode, in which the player must complete objectives within a time limit on different challenge maps while being hunted by the Alien.

 Plot

-In 2137, 15 years after the events of the original Alien film, Amanda Ripley, daughter of Ellen Ripley, learns that the flight recorder of her mother's ship, the Nostromo, has been located.
-The flight recorder was retrieved by the salvage ship Anesidora, and is being held aboard Sevastopol, a Seegson Corporation space station orbiting gas giant KG-348 in the Zeta Reticuli star system.
-Christopher Samuels, a Weyland-Yutani android, offers Ripley a place on the retrieval team so that she can have closure regarding the fate of her missing mother.